Strength of the Upper Bounds for the Edge-Weighted Maximum Clique Problem: Computational comparison

 \section{Computational comparison}

 In this section, we report the results of our extensive experimental analysis, conducted on both DIMACS instances and randomly generated instances commonly used in the literature for the Edge-Weighted Maximum Clique Problem (EWMCP).
-This computational campaign provides practical insights into the empirical strength of the two upper bounds on~$\optimum$ analyzed in this work: $\OSBound$, proposed by \citet{san2019new} and described in Section~\ref{sec:UB1}, and $\JAPbound$, proposed by \citet{shimizu2020maximum} and described in Section~\ref{sec:UB2}.
+This computational campaign provides practical insights into the empirical strength of the upper bounds on~$\optimum$ analyzed in this work: $\OSBound$, proposed by \citet{san2019new} and described in Section~\ref{sec:UB1}, $\JAPbound$, proposed by \citet{shimizu2020maximum} and described in Section~\ref{sec:UB2}, and $\HFBbound$, proposed by \citet{hosseinian2020lagrangian} and described in \Cref{sec:UB3}.

 The purpose of our tests is twofold.
-On the one hand, we aim to determine which of the two upper bounds is closer to~$\optimum$ in practice.
-On the other hand, we seek to assess whether the empirical strength of the two upper bounds depends on instance characteristics (such as the number of vertices and graph density) or on algorithmic choices (such as the type of coloring and the ordering of its independent sets).
+On the one hand, we aim to determine which of the upper bounds is closer to~$\optimum$ in practice.
+On the other hand, we seek to assess whether their empirical strength depends on instance characteristics (such as the number of vertices and graph density) or on algorithmic choices (such as the type of coloring and the ordering of its independent sets).

-Both upper bounds, $\OSBound$ and $\JAPbound$, depend on the coloring of the graph.
-In our computational experiments, each instance is tested with six different colorings.
-One of these is generated using the DSatur heuristic~\citep{BrelazDSatur}, while the remaining five are obtained by first generating a random ordering of the vertices and then assigning each vertex, in that order, to the first available color that does not contain any of its neighbors.
-For the sake of brevity and since the results reported in the following tables and figures are aggregated over the six colorings, we refer to the two upper bounds as $UB_1$ and $UB_2$ in the remainder of this section.
+Both $\OSBound$ and $\JAPbound$ depend on a coloring $\mathscr{C}$ of the instance graph $G$.
+In our computational experiments, such coloring is obtained using the DSatur heuristic~\citep{BrelazDSatur}.
+In the following, we refer to a coloring obtained via the DSatur algorithm as \textit{DSatur coloring}.
+Unlike the other two upper bounds, $\HFBbound$ depends on an upper bound $k$ on the clique number of $G$, instead of a coloring of the graph.
+In order to ensure a fair comparison among the three bounds studied in this paper, we always set $k$ to be equal to the cardinality of the same coloring $\mathscr{C}$ used by $\OSBound$ and $\JAPbound$.
+For the sake of brevity, in the remainder of this section we refer to the upper bounds simply as $\mathrm{UB}_1$, $\mathrm{UB}_2$ and $\mathrm{UB}_3$.